-Nothing is perfect, but you can feel good about the choices you are making and still invest wisely.
-It takes a little time and devotion but can be rewarding as well.
+Investing these days can seem tough, but you can feel good about the choices you’re making and still invest wisely.
+It takes a little time and devotion, but can be rewarding as well.